I’m pretty much anti-grain (for the most part)

 Now, this doesn’t mean that a ‘heavy rice habit’ will not catch up with one in his or her later years.

 Constant rises (and drops) in blood sugar have been proven to be unhealthy.
 Also, not all people with diabetes are fat!
 Keep this in mind if you’re a heavy grain eater.
-Repetitively spiking these sugar levels will work against anyone’s body in some way, shape, or form – no doubt about it!
+Repetitively spiking these sugar levels will work against anyone’s body in some way, shape, or form.

 So what have we learned here?
 Let’s recap: